T6970/Search-automation/README.md

 # About
 This is not a repository for any code.
-It leverages Actions workflows to run search programs or other automations.
+Instead, it leverages Actions workflows to run search programs or other automations.
+# Workflows

+Current running workflows:
+- apgsearch

+Planned workflows:
+- Logic Life Search